 A key part of the QBI deduction – or Section 199A deduction – is the definition of a qualified trade or business.
 This classification impacts whether you’re able to claim the deduction and your deduction limit.

-The IRS did establish a safe harbor which may help rental real estate businesses determine if they’re eligible for the deduction.
+The IRS also established a safe harbor which may help rental real estate businesses determine if they’re eligible for the deduction.

 - Services include services performed by owners, employees, and independent contractors.
 It also includes time spent on maintenance, repairs, collecting rent, paying expenses, providing services to tenants, and efforts to rent the property.